 In these alliances, CityMD appears to retain full ownership, staffing and branding of its sites.
 By and large, the relationships are not described publicly as exclusive.
 The partnerships are primarily focused on enhanced referral relationships.
 In the case of Hackensack and Montefiore, joint growth initiatives also appear to be part of the deal (especially in Westchester with Montefiore – the only relationship that is publicly described as exclusive).

 In the meantime, CityMD will be facing more challenging capital demands than Access Capital Partners while vying for a similar national scope (besides the Northwell relationship, Access Capital Partners also has joint ventures with Legacy in Portland and Dignity in San Francisco.
 CityMD recently formed an alliance with CHI in Tacoma).
 The joint venture model allows Access Capital Partners to share capital costs with its partners (and allows the provider partner to access capital for network growth while keeping control of the referral care economics).
 CityMD most likely funds its sites by itself.
-Hopefully, the Warburg Pincus investment did not spend too much money funding shareholder exits so enough remains to support growth.
+Hopefully, the Warburg Pincus investment was not all spent funding shareholder exits so enough remains to support growth.

 Leapfrogging physical infrastructure with telehealth?